 A condition for obtaining a permanent residence permit is that you must have had a continuous residence in Norway for the past three years with permits that form the basis for a permanent residence permit.
 You must meet the requirements for your residence permit throughout this period.
 For example, if you are a skilled worker, you must have had a job and income as assumed throughout the period.

 Even if you have lost your job and this affects your basis for later applying for permanent residence, you can still stay in Norway according to what is stated above in this answer.

 If you have a residence permit as a skilled worker with an employer in Norway and get a new job but will work in the same type of position as before, you do not need to apply for a new residence permit.

-If you get a new job where you will have a different type of position than before, you must apply for a new residence permit.
+If you get a new job with a different position than before, you must apply for a new residence permit.
 You cannot start to work in a different kind of job until you have been granted a new residence permit.

 If your residence permit expires soon and you are still laid off, you cannot get a new permit as a skilled worker in Norway.
 The exception rule that applied until 31 October 2020 no longer applies.